markasch/ML-PREP-2025/02GeoDataScience/README.md

 The following lessons are provided:

+0. [Notebook 0](notebook_00_geodata.ipynb) - *Data* - loading vector data with `geopandas`
-1. [Notebook 1](notebook1/) - *Geometries* -  use the powerful `shapely` library for creating, manipulating, and analyzing geometric objects.
+1. [Notebook 1](notebook_01_geometries.ipynb) - *Geometries* -  use the powerful `shapely` library for creating, manipulating, and analyzing geometric objects.
-2. [Notebook 2](notebook2/) -  *Vector Data* -load vector data and learn to use the Python library `geopandas`, an extension of the popular data manipulation library `pandas`, combined with `shapely`'s geometry processing capabilities.
+2. [Notebook 2](notebook_02_geopandas.ipynb) -  *Vector Data* -load vector data and learn to use the Python library `geopandas`, an extension of the popular data manipulation library `pandas`, combined with `shapely`'s geometry processing capabilities.
-3. [Notebook 3](notebook3/) - *Visualizing Geospatial Data* - use `matplotmib` together with `geopandas`to create detailed, engaging, and insightful geospatial visualizations that can be applied to a wide range of data analysis tasks
+3. [Notebook 3](notebook_03_visualization.ipynb) - *Visualizing Geospatial Data* - use `matplotlib` together with `geopandas`to create detailed, engaging, and insightful geospatial visualizations that can be applied to a wide range of data analysis tasks
-4. [Notebook 4](notebook4/) - *Map Projections* - overview of map projections and how to effectively manage CRS (coordinate reference systems) in geospatial projects, ensuring that spatial analyses and visualizations are both accurate and meaningful.
+4. [Notebook 4](notebook_04_map_projections.ipynb) - *Map Projections* - overview of map projections and how to effectively manage CRS (coordinate reference systems) in geospatial projects, ensuring that spatial analyses and visualizations are both accurate and meaningful.
-5. [Notebook 5](notebook5/) - *Raster Data* - explore techniques and tools in Python to handle large raster datasets.
+5. [Notebook 5](notebook_05_raster_data.ipynb) - *Raster Data* - explore techniques and tools in Python to handle large raster datasets.
 Clipped data file:  [clipped data](https://www.dropbox.com/scl/fi/cmfxrxh2vjebrfmh8zbu3/clipped_raster_europe.tif?rlkey=vx2uu7gqyo6gc19yucl2dtwrw&dl=0).
-6. [Notebook 6](notebook6/) - *Introduction to OpenStreetMap Data* - download and visualize different types of OpenStreetMap data.
+6. [Notebook 6](notebook_06_osm.ipynb) - *Introduction to OpenStreetMap Data* - download and visualize different types of OpenStreetMap data.
-7. [Notebook 7](notebook7/) - *Introduction to Geostatistics* - review the fundamental tools of geostatistics, including variograms and kriging.
+7. [Notebook 7](notebook_07_geostatistics.ipynb) - *Introduction to Geostatistics* - review the fundamental tools of geostatistics, including variograms and kriging. *Coming soon*

 **Exercises**

-At the end of each notebook, there is one or more exercises to perform.
+At the end of each notebook, there are exercises to perform.

 **NOTE**